 Susan and Rob Burneson created and have sustained Voices of the Violet Crown, an independent community/history project, since 2003.
 They’ve lived in Central Austin since 1975.

-Susan is an archival researcher, community and personal historian, and print designer.
+Susan is an archive researcher, community and personal historian, and print designer.
 (See her resume here.)

 Rob is an independent filmmaker and an Audiovisual Production Specialist for the Texas Commission on Environmental Quality.

 Together, Susan and Rob have produced the film We Planted 115 Trees (2011), Friends of Brentwood Park oral history interviews (2010-2011), Texas Association of Counties Past Presidents’ Oral History Project (2009), Voices of the Violet Crown oral history interviews (2007-2011), the film A Community Mosaic (2008), and the film First Night W/ Domino & Friends (2006).
 They received the Mary Faye Barnes Award for Excellence in Community History Projects from the Texas Oral History Association in 2009.

 Rob’s other projects include Driven by the Sun, a film about the Solar Car Challenge; work on a number of corporate, nonprofit, and independent films in Texas; and video productions, video teleconferencing, and webcasting for TCEQ.